Maintenance Vendor Compliance: How PMCs Control Risk Across Operations

 What Features Help Maintenance Teams the Most?

-The most valuable features connect vendor eligibility to day-to-day operations: automated COI tracking with pre-expiration alerts, dispatch controls that block non-compliant vendors from being assigned to work orders, digital make-ready boards that coordinate tasks with pre-verified vendors, and bidirectional PMS integration that keeps compliance status aligned with maintenance and accounting workflows in real time.
+The most valuable features connect vendor credentialing to day-to-day operations: automated COI tracking with pre-expiration alerts, continuous monitoring that keeps your approved vendor list current, digital make-ready boards that coordinate tasks with pre-verified vendors, and bidirectional PMS integration that keeps compliance status aligned with maintenance and accounting workflows in real time.

 How Do I Know My Maintenance Program Is Risk-Ready?

-A maintenance program is risk-ready when vendor eligibility is enforced at the point of dispatch — not checked manually beforehand or documented afterward.
-If your team can assign a work order to a vendor without the system automatically verifying current insurance and credentials, compliance and maintenance are not fully connected.
-The gap between those two systems is where vendor risk enters the operation.
+A maintenance program is risk-ready when vendor eligibility is verified before work begins, not documented afterward.
+If your team can hand a work order to a vendor whose insurance and credentials were never checked against current requirements, compliance and operations are not fully connected.
+That gap is where vendor risk enters the operation.

 How Does Vendor Compliance Help Vendors?